Help us improve your experience.

 The IDP sensor monitors the network and detects suspicious and anomalous network traffic based on specific rules defined in IDP rulebases.
 It applies attack objects to traffic based on protocols or applications.
 Application signatures enable the sensor to identify known and unknown applications running on nonstandard ports and to apply the correct attack objects.

 Application signatures are available as part of the security package provided by Juniper Networks.
 You download predefined application signatures along with the security package updates.
 You cannot create application signatures.
-For information on downloading the security package, see Updating the IDP Signature Database Manually Overview.
+For information on downloading the security package, see Update the IDP Signature Database Manually.

-Application identification is enabled by default only if the service requesting the application identification (such as IDP, AppFW, AppTrack or AppQoS) is enabled to invoke the application identification.
-If none of these policies or configurations exist, application identification will not be automatically triggered.
-However, when you specify an application in the policy rule, IDP uses the specified application rather the application identification result.
+AppID is enabled by default only if the requesting service, like IDP, AppFW, AppTrack, or AppQoS, is set to invoke it.
+AppID does not trigger automatically if no policies or configurations exist.
+However, when you specify an application in the policy rule, IDP uses the specified application rather than the application identification result.
 For instructions on specifying applications in policy rules, see Example: Configuring IDP Applications and Services.

 Application identification is enabled by default.
 To disable application identification with the CLI see Disabling and Reenabling Junos OS Application Identification.